randy408/libspng/README.md

 All integer arithmetic is checked for overflow and all error conditions are handled gracefully.

-The library is continuously fuzzed by [OSS-Fuzz](https://github.com/google/oss-fuzz), releases are scanned with Clang Static Analyzer, PVS-Studio, and Coverity Scan.
+The library is continuously fuzzed by [OSS-Fuzz](https://github.com/google/oss-fuzz), code is also scanned with Clang Static Analyzer, Coverity Scan and PVS-Studio.

 The test suite consists of over 700 test cases,
 175 [test images](http://www.schaik.com/pngsuite/) are decoded with all possible